kebaldwi/DNAC-TEMPLATES/DayN.md

 In this section we will go through the flow involved in creating a Template from an IOS configuration script for a Catalyst switch and various thoughts around how to link it to a Switch profile and deploy it through DNAC using Plug and Play workflows.

-DNA Center can be used for not only Plug and Play but also Day N or Ongoing Templates.
+Cisco Catalyst Center can be used for not only Plug and Play but also Day N or Ongoing Templates.
 Typically customers will start by building out an Onboarding Template which might deploy just enough information to bring the device up initially, or might include the entire configuration for a traditional network.
 Customers also need to be able to deploy ongoing changes to the network infrastructure.

 Please remember that Onboarding templates are deployed one time only when the device is being brought online.
 For that reason sometimes it is better to keep the configuration limited to general connectivity and leave the complexitities of the rest of the configuration to the Day N template.
 This will allow you as the administrator the ablity to modify templates and redeploy them or parts of them for ongoing changes and modifications.

-Another important consideration is that part of a typical configuration would include some lines of code which will be built out with the *Design >Network Settings >* application within DNA Center.
+Another important consideration is that part of a typical configuration would include some lines of code which will be built out with the *Design >Network Settings >* application within Cisco Catalyst Center.
 If the Design component is used you cannot deploy that text within a template to the device.
 Using the settings means that you can avoid CLI entries in the templates, and avoid having to transition from one method to another later.

 As a guidance try and use Design settings for as much of the configurations as you can leaving Templates light and nimble for configurations which might change ongoing.
 Day N templates allows for administrators to build either monolithic or regular templates and add them to workflows, or to build composite templates for use in provisioning.